rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 #### The delete parameter

-The `—delete` parameter, herein referred to as the *parameter*, enables rsync to maintain absolute synchronization between the source and destination directories.
+The --delete parameter, herein referred to as the *parameter*, enables rsync to maintain absolute synchronization between the source and destination directories.
 When a file is deleted from the source, the *parameter* instructs rsync to delete the corresponding file from the destination.
 Conversely, if the *parameter* is disabled, the destination directory will contain additional data after deleting files from the source.

 Therefore, it is crucial to ascertain whether the *parameter* is enabled or disabled.
 Enabling the *parameter* ensures complete synchronization between the source and destination directories.